ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 ## Assign roles within the environment

 1. Invite users to the account
-1. Assign Policies to the users to control who can access the Container Service instance and their permissions.
+1. Assign Policies to the users to control who can access the {{site.data.keyword.containershort_notm}} instance and their permissions.
 Refer to the [access policy definition](https://console.bluemix.net/docs/containers/cs_users.html#access_policies) to select the right policy for a user in the environment.
 1. Configure their Cloud Foundry organization and space roles based on their needs within the environment.
 Refer to the [role definition](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) to assign the right roles based on the environment.

 Refer to the documentation of services to understand how a service is mapping IAM and Cloud Foundry roles to specific actions.
 See for example [how the IBM Cloud Monitoring service maps IAM roles to actions](https://console.bluemix.net/docs/services/cloud-monitoring/security_ov.html#iam_roles).